Wildcats score winning run in 6th, edge Mikes, 7-6

-The Mikes (17-2) will play Serra Catholic in the Class AA consolation game next week and advance into the PIAA playoffs as one of the four teams from the WPIAL.
+The Mikes (17-2) played Serra Catholic in the Class AA consolation game Tuesday for seeding in the PIAA playoffs.

 Shenango’s winning rally in the bottom of the sixth inning began with Tyler Kamerer’s one-out walk.
 He stole second and came home on Braeden D’Angelo’s sharp single to right field.